2022 PFF Women's Cup

-The 2022 PFF Women's Cup is the 3rd edition of the cup competition.
-This edition marks the return of competitive women's football in the Philippines, with the PFF Women's League last held in 2019–20.
+The 2022 PFF Women's Cup was the 3rd edition of the cup competition.
+This edition marked the return of competitive women's football in the Philippines, with the PFF Women's League last held in 2019–20.
 No women's tournament had been held since 2020 due to the COVID-19 pandemic.
-This also marks the return on the women's cup itself which was last held in 2015.
+This also marked the return on the women's cup itself which was last held in 2015.

 The women's cup ran from November 5 to December 17, 2022.
 The Far Eastern University successfully defended their title by winning 2–0 over the University of the Philippines in the final.

 Participating teams

-There were be eight participating teams, including four university teams and two guest clubs.
+There were eight participating teams, including four university teams and two guest clubs.